cdl-geneseo/geneseo-dictionary/P/Pauls_Balls.md

 # Paul's Balls

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Paul's Balls

 Created by  Unknown User (ajm3), last modified on Nov 30, 2010

 1. (n.)
 Pizza Paul's garlic bread.
 Contains of garlic bread dough rolled into a sphere with a layer of cheese on top. &quot;I've got a craving for Paul's balls.&quot; A. Moak 2010